woodcox/11ty-solid-base/README.md

 **`npm start`**

-> Run 11ty with hot reload at localhost:8080, including reload based on Sass changes
+> Run 11ty with hot reload at localhost:8080, including reload based on Sass and JS changes.

 **`npm run build`**

-> Production build with no minification, autoprefixed CSS
+> Production build with autoprefixed CSS but no minification.

 **`npm run minify`**